blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-RPC-Calls.rst

 ::

-	"hexstring"    (string, required) The hex string of the raw transaction
+	"hexstring"    (string, required) the hex string of the raw transaction

 Response:

 ::

 	{
 	  "hex"              (string)  the resulting raw transaction (hex-encoded string) "fee"              (numeric) the fee added to the transaction "changepos":       (numeric) the position of the added change output, or -1 }
 	"hex"

 Examples:

-Create a transaction with no inputs
+Create a transaction with no inputs:

 ::